Funmisho/Cloud-Storage-System/README.md

 - **Secure Storage using AWS S3**: Files are securely stored in AWS S3 with encryption for additional protection.
 - **File Management**: Ability to list, rename and delete stored files.
 - **Web Interface**: A simple UI for users to interact with the system.
 - **Scalability and Security**: Best practices for cloud security and IAM implemented.

+## Optimizing Security
+This project takes several steps to ensure data security, privacy, and controlled access:

+- **Authentication & Authorization**:
+  - Integrated **AWS Cognito** for user identity management.
+  - Enforced **JWT validation** to ensure only authenticated users can access protected routes.
+  - Plan to implement **Multi-Factor Authentication (MFA)** for extra account security.
+  - Will enforce **strong password policies** at the Cognito user pool level.

+- **Secure Data Transmission**:
+  - Enabled **client-side encryption** before files are uploaded to S3 to ensure data confidentiality—Amazon cannot read user data.
+  - HTTPS will be used for all communication once the application is fully deployed.

+- **Secure API Endpoints**:
+  - Endpoints are protected by validating **JWTs issued by Cognito**.
+  - Unauthorized or unauthenticated requests are rejected.

 ## Tech Stack
 - **Flask**: A lightweight Python web framework to build the application.